joras/aoc2019/README.md

 # aoc2019
 Advent of Code 2019 solutions

-For my personal storage, probably there is nothing to learn from this.
+For my personal archive, there is probably nothing readworthy.